Bedoya19/odin-recipes/README.md

 # odin-recipes
 Proyecto de recetas

 Odin Project's Basic HTML Recipe project.
-Practice for all the HTML thats it has been learned so far.
+Practice for all the HTML knowledge thats it has been learned so far.
-Self-reflection post-project: